How We Came To Live Here: Setting

 How We Came to Live Here has what Shannon Appelcline describes as "an evocative southwestern setting — something that was near to Taylor's heart due to his youth spent growing up in Tucson, Arizona.
 There's lots of background on the culture and life of the Pueblo People; Taylor builds on that by including myths in the rules text itself."

-The game is inspired by the legends and folkways of the pre-Columbian American southwest.
+The game is inspired by the legends and folkways of Oasisamerica.